rethinkdb/reql/README.md

 Protobuf file which defines the basic communication between clients and servers.
 [Original file](https://github.com/rethinkdb/rethinkdb/blob/next/src/rdb_protocol/ql2.proto).

+## ql2.proto.json

+Protobuf file parsed as JSON.
+Contains the same information as the `ql2.proto` file, but can be parsed by any standard JSON parser.

 ## error_hierarchy.json

 Hierarchy of the errors.
 Parseable version of [this article](https://rethinkdb.com/docs/error-types/).